 Common venting is allowed with vertical B-1 vent systems, and lined masonry chimneys.
-Follow the National Fuel Gas Code, ANSI Z223.1.
+Follow the National Fuel Gas Code, ANSI Z223.1 for proper installation practices.

-NOTE: Follow combustion air instructions as outlined in this man-
+NOTE: Follow combustion air instructions as outlined in this manual.

 Single wall vent connectors to "B-1 vent or masonry chimneys" may be used under the guidelines of the National Fuel Gas Code, ANSI Z223.1.